Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

     :align: center
 ```

 In this example, a simple plant model of 1/(s+1) is employed, with the saturation block located before the plant.
 Note the saturation block produces an output signal bounded to the upper saturation value of `+Limit` and lower saturation value of `-Limit`.
-This system can be interpreted from following examples:
+This type of first order system is found in many physical systems where the AMDC is used.
+Examples include:

 1. Current regulation:
     - Plant input: Voltage command